freeorion/freeorion/.github/ISSUE_TEMPLATE/bug.md

 ### Expected Result
 <!--
-If this issue is not a bug you can remove this section.

 When you enter an issue please add a description of what behaviour you would expect from the game instead of the issue.
 -->